open-source-tabletop/cadence/releases/v0.1/core-rules.md

 #### Step 1 - Attack Rolls

 To determine if each attack hits the target unit you make a number of Attack Rolls equal to the attacks attribute of the weapon being used.
-If you spent 2 Command Points on the action you double thia value.
-An Attack Roll is a d6 roll trying to equal or beat the attacking unit's Skill attribute.
-If you are making multiple attacks with the same weapon against the same unit you may roll the combined number of these attacks together.
+An Attack Roll is a d6 roll trying to equal or beat the attacking model's Skill attribute.
+If multiple models are attacking with the same weapon against the same unit you may roll the combined number of these attacks together.
 Each succesful roll is considered a hit.

 - **Close Range Penalty**: Many ranged weapons are not designed for use at extremely short range, when making an attack against a target unit that is within 1 inch of your unit (not the individual model) your Attack Roll counts as having a Skill of 6.
 Weapons with the Assault special rule do not suffer this penalty.
 - **Height Advantage**: When making an Attack Roll against a target at a lower height level, as explained in the section on terrain, you gain a +1 to your Attack Roll.